-On Saturday, June 11, 2022, Kohala will pay tribute with ceremony, lei, hula, mele, and oli to Kamehameha Paiea, the fearless king.
-While many in the lāhui (Hawaiian nation) believe him to only have been a conqueror, we need to remember that
+On Saturday, June 11, 2022, Kohala pays tribute with ceremony, lei, hula, mele, and oli to Kamehameha Paiea, the fearless king.
+While many in the lāhui (Hawaiian nation) believe him to only have been a conqueror, we need to remember that his

 Indeed this dream is started.
 In the ahupuaʻa of Honomakaʻu in the shadow of Kohala High School lies this little oasis .
 Ka Lei Kēia ʻĀina Aloha, is a nursery of Native Hawaiian lei plants started and nutured by Clyson Marquez and

 The ladies of Kohala Unupaʻa are no strangers to working Summers and this Summer was no different.
 The Program took place over a four week period with 15 participants who range in ages from 5 to 15.
 In the makai portion